sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 The University typically sends out a spreadsheet of all students going to your area, grouped by employer.
 This is great, but takes a while to get started.
+Someone usually makes a facebook group for major areas such as New York or the Bay Area, which can provide another place to meet potential roommates.

 Contact them and ask them to meet up somewhere in Waterloo for dinner.
 It gives everyone a great opportunity to meet each other, get a feel for who